 The day is an opportunity to say “No to abuse, violence, and ridicule!
 And begin saying, “Yes, to kindness!
 And yes, to sharing my voice!
 Yes, I am worth it and my life matters.
 Kindness rules!”

 Stop the cycle of abuse and make a difference to create a kinder world.

 HOW TO OBSERVE #NationalLoveIsKindDay

 They are many ways to celebrate this day and join the Love is Kind Movement!

 - Expect to be treated with kindness.
-Repeat the mantra “I deserve to be treated with kindness,” especially if you’ve ever been abused, bullied, or sexually harassed or assaulted.
+Repeat the mantra “I deserve to be treated with kindness.”
+Repeat it especially if you’ve ever been abused, bullied, or sexually harassed or assaulted.

 - Exchange negative actions and words for positive ones for the day.
 For example, replace hitting with a walk, yelling with deep breathing, and insults with kind gestures and words.
 An example is “let me understand.”
 Being kind to others starts with being kind to yourself.
 It also means setting healthy boundaries.

 - Celebrate with Domestic Violence survivors their freedom from abuse!
 If you or someone you know left an unhealthy relationship, this is YOUR independence day.
 Celebrate your freedom from abuse/domestic violence.
-While you’re celebrating, post in Social Media your freedom story and tag #TheLoveisKindMovement Post.
-Share and celebrate here: www.facebook.com/groups/TheLoveisKindMovement and LIKE: www.facebook.com/TheLoveisKindNetwork where you can also share your stories and celebrate.
+While you’re celebrating, post on Social Media your freedom story and tag #TheLoveisKindMovement Post.
+Share, like and celebrate the Love Is Kind Facebook Page where you can also share your stories and celebrate.

-- Share on social media examples how you are kind to those closest to you.
+- Share on social media examples of how you are kind to those closest to you.
 Use hashtags: #LoveisKindDay #LoveisKind #LoveisKindNotTerrorizing